Ryton, Tyne and Wear: Local politics

-Ryton is located within the parliamentary constituency of Blaydon.
+Ryton is located within the parliamentary constituency of Blaydon and Consett.
 Its current MP is Labour's Liz Twist.

 Geography

 The neighbouring village of Crawcrook is a nexus of coal mining nostalgia also.
 Remnants of several old pits across Ryton and Crawcrook, including Emma, Clara and Addison can still be found.
 Within a couple of hundred metres of both Crawcrook and Ryton main street there is rich countryside.

 Perhaps the most impressive section of this countryside is Ryton Willows Local Nature Reserve located on the banks of the Tyne, just past Old Ryton Village.
 It consists of 43 hectares of grassland, ponds, woodland and locally rare species of flora and fauna.
 Because of this it has been designated as a site of special scientific interest.

-Other areas of countryside include nearby Stargate pond and Addison and Hedgefield woods.
+Other areas of countryside include nearby Stargate pond and Addison and Hedgefield Woods.
 Alexander Graham Bell made one of his pioneering telephone calls at Addison woods.

 Further up the Tyne Valley, past the village of Crawcrook and into the border of Northumberland, there are rural market towns such as Prudhoe, Corbridge and Hexham.

 Ryton today

-A relatively affluent area of Gateshead, Ryton has become a suburb in recent years and is now used as a dormitory town by workers in the more urban areas of Tyneside.